felixge/faster-than-c/README.md

 your program.

-This works really well if your performance is lost in a small function performing an inefficient algorithm with my iterations.
+This works really well if your performance is lost in a small function performing an inefficient algorithm with many iterations.
 The profiler will tell you about this function, you fix the algorithm, and you win.

 But, life is never this easy.
 Your code may not be very profilable.
 This was